 The DX225LC-3 and DX255LC-3 are each powered by a 6-cylinder Doosan DL06K water-cooled diesel engine that has been designed for use with a cooled exhaust gas recirculation (CEGR) system, diesel oxidation catalyst (DOC) and diesel particulate filter (DPF).
 The engines in this configuration are optimized to reduce nitrogen oxides and articulate matter to comply with iTIV emission regulations.
 The turbocharged 167 hp (124 kW) engine on the DX225LC-3 and the 185 hp (138 kW) engine on the DX255LC-3 feature a high-pressure common-rail design with direct fuel injection and electronic control.

-The versatile, mid-sized Doosan DX225LC-3 and DX255LC-3 crawler excavators feature an electronic power optimizing system (EPOS), which provides optimum power and fuel efficiency via four power modes, auto-idle and machine diagnostics.
+The mid-sized Doosan DX225LC-3 and DX255LC-3 crawler excavators feature an electronic power optimizing system (EPOS), which provides optimum power and fuel efficiency via four power modes, auto-idle and machine diagnostics.
 Operators can work more effectively with multiple work modes, easy-to-read display monitors and precise control levers.
-The new Power + mode provides improved performance and faster workgroup speeds for heavy duty work.
+The new Power + mode provides improved performance and faster workgroup speeds for heavy duty work, according to the manufacturer.

 Four work modes — digging, breaker, shear and the new lifting mode — allow operators to get maximum efficiency and fuel economy in specific applications.
 In the lifting mode, the increased pump torque, low engine rpms and automatic power boost provide extra muscle when lifting materials like pipe or concrete barriers.